- Beginners who like the pre-built layouts and don't need to change them much.

 Divi’s drag and drop page builder – Divi Builder is often compared to other well-known page builders like Elementor and Visual Composer.
 I’ve used all of these page builders quite a bit over the past year.

-Although Elementor, Visual Composer and Divi Builder are all powerful plugins allowing you to create all kinds of layouts, Divi’s learning curse seems much lower to me and the quality of the plugin is higher.
-If you are trying to choose between these page builders, Divi Builder would be my choice every time.
+Although Elementor, Visual Composer and Divi Builder are all powerful plugins allowing you to create all kinds of layouts, Divi’s learning curve seems much lower to me.

 Divi and WordPress 5